joethemagician/cruk-assessment/README.md

 ### Email / SES

 As mentioned above the SES would need to be taken out of sandbox mode.
-I may also be necessary to request an extension of the 24hr sending quota depending on need (the current value for this can be checked in the AWS console).
+It may also be necessary to request an extension of the 24hr sending quota depending on need (the current value for this can be checked in the AWS console).